 Why choose UT Health San Antonio MD Anderson Cancer Center for bladder cancer?

-Our multidisciplinary team led by genitourinary (GU) oncologists, urologists, medical oncologists and radiation oncologists work together to create the ideal treatment plan for patients.
-We are the only National Cancer Institute (NCI) designated cancer center in Central and South Texas and have an extensive network of clinical trials to meet patients’ needs.
+Our multidisciplinary team led by genitourinary (GU) oncologists, urologists, medical oncologists and radiation oncologists work together to create a personalized treatment plan for patients.
+We are the only National Cancer Institute (NCI) designated cancer center in Central and South Texas and have access to the latest clinical trials.

 The cancer center offers care delivered by teams who specialize in all phases of clinical trials.
 Clinical trials are available to patients of all stages of treatment, from early diagnosis through existing therapies.